lu-cs-sde/metadl-jastaddparser/README.md

 Test suite structure
 --------------------

 Each test is contained in its own folder.
-The bare minimum for a test is a file `result.test` (specifying the type of result that implies a successful test) and one or more `.parser` files (used as input to JastAddParser).
-The presence of `result.test` is what causes the test system to recognize the folder as a test.
+The bare minimum for a test is a file `test.properties` (specifying among other things the type of result that implies a successful test) and one or more `.parser` files (used as input to JastAddParser).
+The presence of `test.properties` is what causes the test system to recognize the folder as a test.

 Optionally, test folders may contain a short `description` file, a `.flex` file (JFlex scanner specification) and any number of `.ast`, `.jrag` and `.jadd` files (input files for JastAdd).
 The scanner specification is mandatory if the expected result is `EXEC_PASS` or `EXEC_OUTPUT_PASS`.